 - Day 1: Evaluation

-- Day 2: Tour of the Hospital, Labs, a visit with Anesthesia
+- Day 2: Tour of the hospital, labs, a visit with the anesthesia team

 - Day 3: Surgery

 - Day 9 or 10: Morning visit with the surgeon prior to returning home.

 Learn more about travel and lodging while your child is in the hospital.